yboaronn/kuryr-kubernetes/doc/source/devref/l7_routing.rst

     * The Service and Endpoint controllers will create user loadbalancer
     * Since no pool named 'mynamespace_s1' exist in L7 router, service will exit.

-  * ocp-route is created same details as described in above yaml file.
+  * ocp-route is created with same details as described in above yaml file.

-    * Since it's the first route pointing to this service, the ocp route controller will create LbaaS pool (attached to L7 router)- let's call it s1_pool.
+    * Since it's the first route pointing to this service, the ocp route controller will create LbaaS pool (attached to L7 router) named 'mynamespace_s1'.

-    * The ocp-route controller will create L7 rule and L7 policy, the L7 policy should direct it's filtered traffic towards s1_pool.
+    * The ocp-route controller will create L7 rule and L7 policy, the L7 policy configured to direct its filtered traffic towards 'mynamespace_s1' pool.

-    * The last step from ocp-controller will be to notify (using annotation) s1 endpoint.
+    * The last step from ocp-route controller will be to notify (using annotation) s1 endpoint.

     * As a result to the ocp-route notification, the endpoint handler will be called.
       The endpoint handler will update the members information attached to 'mynamespace_s1' pool and clear notification